sj-wtf/steve.johnson.pizza/README.md

 `jekyll build` to populate the _"_site"_ directory.

-Ensure Ruby is installed, and install gems
+Ensure Ruby is installed, and install the required gems:

 `gem install bundler`

 `bundler install`

+Generate an S3 config file:

 `s3_website cfg create`